luisbocanegra/LightlyShaders/README.md

  ![default](https://github.com/a-parhom/LightlyShaders/blob/master/screenshot.png)
  This is a fork of Luwx's LightlyShaders (https://github.com/Luwx/LightlyShaders), which in turn is a fork of [ShapeCorners](https://sourceforge.net/projects/shapecorners/).

- This fork additionally implements two options:
+ This fork adds following functionality:
+ - an additional outer dark outline;
- - an option to invert the color of the outline around the window;
+ - an option to make dark outline totally black (good with dark themes);
+ - an option to disable plugin for maximized windows;
- - an option to add a dark outer border.
+ - an option to use squircled corners instead of rounded (based on code from [ZacharyTalis's ShapeCorners fork](https://github.com/ZacharyTalis/ShapeCorners)).

  Also it fixes the infamous [bug](https://bugs.kde.org/show_bug.cgi?id=395725) with blurred corners, though in a somehow hacky way.